artyom/update-cloudformation-stack/README.md

       - uses: artyom/update-cloudformation-stack@main
         with:
           stack: production-stack
-          key: ImageTag
+          parameters: |
-          value: v123
+            ImageTag=v123
 ```

 The action will monitor stack update progress and fail if update fails.
-If parameter already has the requested value, action will exit with a warning message.